Leadership

 Officer Roles

 The Senate has five Officers: a President, a Vice-President for each campus, and a Secretary-Treasurer.
 Officers must be members of the Senate.
 Detailed information about the Officer roles is available below to encourage faculty to learn more about the positions and potentially get involved in Senate leadership.
-Per Section 6 of the Faculty Senate Constitution, every two years the Senate elects leadership from its membership.
+Per Section 6 of the Faculty Senate Constitution, the Senate Officers serve three-year terms, beginning September 1.
+The President and Secretary-Treasurer have a limit of two consecutive full terms.
 In the event that a vacancy occurs, there shall be a special election.
-The next Faculty Senate Officer election will occur at the May 31, 2023 Senate meeting.
+The next Faculty Senate Officer election will occur at the May 28, 2025 Senate meeting.
 Please contact facultysenate@georgetown.edu with any questions.